Nitaki-dev/KeyBinds/index.md

 ```
 <br>

+# Enjoy!

-If you followed all the steps correctly, every modules should have a setting called `Keybind: 0`.
+If you followed all the steps correctly, every modules should now have a setting called `Keybind: 0`.
 <br>
 verything works, should should be able to simply click on the setting to set a keybind!